Survivor România: Survivor: ExtraShow

 Introduced in season 3, Survivor: ExtraShow is an aftershow that unpacks all of the castaway's strategies from the main show.
 The show premiered on Sunday 16 January 2022 on Voyo and airs weekly after each night episode of the main show.
 It is hosted by the winner of the second season of the show, Edmond Zannidache and gives the viewers an exclusive look into moments that occur on the island that aren't shown in the episodes, as well as moments from past seasons and interviews with past contestants.

 Survivor: Camp Log

 Following the same primise like Survivor: ExtraShow, Survivor: Camp Log hosted by Alex Delea is introduced in season 4th.
 The show airs Fridays on YouTube from 3 March 2023 to 12 May 2023.

 Survivor: dincolo de insulă

 Introduced after the 4th season, Survivor: dincolo de insulă is based on the Ponderosa series from American Survivor.
 The series follows the castaways that are voted off during the game and hosts deleted scenes called "Secret Scenes" as well as additional interviews from the castaways.
 Each episode focuses primarily on the latest evictee.
 Episodes are released through Voyo from 29 May to 7 July 2023.

+Survivor - Povești din junglă

+Survivor – Povești din junglă is an after-show television program introduced in season 7, dedicated to the reality show Survivor România.
+The program airs from Monday to Friday and offers viewers analyses, commentary, and extended perspectives on the events taking place in the competition, which is broadcast every Friday, Saturday, and Sunday on television.
+The show highlights both aired moments and exclusive content, including unaired discussions, contestants’ reactions, and interpretations of strategies and conflicts in the jungle.
+The show is hosted by Alex Delea, alongside Raluca Bădulescu and Anamaria Prodan, and is filmed in the Dominican Republic.
+The show was cancelled on January 23 due to low ratings.